metabase/metabase/docs/developers-guide/driver-changelog.md

   used consistently across the SQL QP code.
 If you need to transform generated Field aliases for any reason (such as escaping disallowed characters), implement this method.

+- `metabase.driver.sql-jdbc.sync.interface/filtered-syncable-schemas` has been added, and will eventually replace `metabase.driver.sql-jdbc.sync.interface/syncable-schemas`.
+It serves a similar purpose, except that it's also passed the inclusion and exclusion patterns (ex: `auth*,data*`) to further filter schemas that will be synced.

 ### Deprecated methods and vars

 The following methods and vars are slated for removal in Metabase 0.45.0 unless otherwise noted.